mohashei/Dimensional-Reduction/README.md

-## The Laplacian Eigenmaps/TSNE visualization page.
+## The dimensional reduction and visualization project.

 Here we give an example of the dimensional reduction techniques using jupyter notebooks.
 We have 3 different methods we try in this notebook:
 1. PCA